ZHUYMGeo/SS-ConvNeXt/README.md

 # Spatial-Spectral ConvNeXt for Hyperspectral Image Classification

-This is a code demo for the paper "[Spatial-Spectral ConvNeXt for Hyperspectral Image Classification](https://img1.imgtp.com/2023/06/21/JePV3Ra1.png)".
+This is a code demo for the paper "Y. Zhu, K. Yuan, W. Zhong and L. Xu, "Spatial-Spectral ConvNeXt for Hyperspectral Image Classification," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, doi: 10.1109/JSTARS.2023.3282975.".
 More specifically, it is detailed as follow.

 <img src="https://i.328888.xyz/2022/12/25/DFBPw.png" alt="DFBPw.png" border="0" />